mortcodesweb/mortcodesweb/README.md

 Make, Gradle, Docker and Custom
 ## Even more strict
 100% Closed source code so no one from minecraft or fabric server can escape their pc getting bricked.
+Also it's private software so goodluck getting it anyways